confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 # Overview

 This example deploys an active-active multi-datacenter design, with two instances of Confluent Replicator copying data bi-directionally between the datacenters.
+Confluent Control Center is running to manage and monitor the clusters.

 This is for demo purposes only, not for production.

 Here is a list of Confluent Platform services and their associated ports